 - Commitment to a diverse workplace.
 Protect Democracy is an equal opportunity employer.
 Our culture principles emphasize that there is strength in diversity as we believe diverse teams are more innovative, creative, and productive.
 Protect Democracy encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, and veteran status.

 - Ample opportunities for personal & professional development.
-At Protect Democracy, we invest in our staff, and that includes fostering connections between members of the team and providing opportunities for training and continued education.
 Candidates who do not meet all listed criteria should still apply, as our organizational structure focuses on providing mentorship and opportunities for professional growth.